Nvestiq

 High-Frequency Trading (HFT)

-High-frequency strategies make hundreds or even thousands of trades per day, profiting from tiny price movements that exist only for fractions of a second.
+High-frequency strategies place hundreds or even thousands of trades per day, profiting from tiny price movements that last only fractions of a second.
 This requires powerful computers, extremely fast internet connections, and is mostly the domain of professional firms.
 Still, learning about HFT provides valuable insight into how modern markets function.

 Developing an algorithmic trading system involves much more than just writing code.
 A structured process can make experimentation and refinement more effective:

-Program the rules – Translate the trading plan into code, often using languages like Python or R.
+3. Program the rules – Translate the trading plan into code, typically using languages such as Python or R.

 Pro Tip: Simple strategies like moving-average crossovers are a great starting point.
 Experimenting with different time periods and comparing results to a buy-and-hold benchmark is a low-risk way to learn before committing real capital.